 “What's special about this place is the people, the opportunities that it presents, and ultimately, having the NC State experience, there's nothing like it.
 When you walk on this campus, you see collaboration.
 You see people interacting with each other.
 When you're part of the pack, when one person's struggling or one person's falling, you help them up.
 I think it's just part of the atmosphere.”

 A Big, Bold Wolfpack

-Whether they share community in one of 16 themed Living and Learning Villages; build houses in Nicaragua during an Alternative Service Break trip; work at an industry internship coordinated by the Graduate School; march with the Power Sound of the South; participate in a thriving fraternity or sorority; or win an athletics championship that lights the Belltower red, NC State students build important skills.
+Whether they share community in one of 16 themed Living and Learning Villages; participating in an Alternative Service Break trip; work at an industry internship coordinated by the Graduate School; march with the Power Sound of the South; participate in a thriving fraternity or sorority; or win an athletics championship that lights the Belltower red, NC State students build important skills.
 They learn confidence, independence, creativity, teamwork, time management and perspective.

 Private support makes a direct, immediate impact on life-shaping experiences that turn NC State students into achievers and lifelong learners.
 This Campaign will enhance the student experience on our campus, broadening horizons and helping ensure that each and every student finds his or her unique place in the Pack.

 Experience at NC State

 Stephen Amoah is among several students who have received Steve and Jane Warren-Wolfpack Club Graduate Fellowships, designed to help former student-athletes further their education.